jeferson-franco/mars-rover-v1/README.md

 - **Visualization**: The frontend visualizes rover movements and final positions on the plateau grid.
 - **Dockerization**: The entire project is containerized using Docker, facilitating easy deployment.

-## 💾 Data Storage (Bonus)

-- **Database Integration**: The application can be configured to use MongoDB or MySQL for storing rover data.
-- **Setup Instructions**: (WIP: Include instructions on how to set up and configure the database.)

 ## 👥 Contributing

 1. Fork the repository